Graduate Aptitude Test in Engineering: Duration and examination type

-The examination is of 3 hours duration, and contains a total of 65 questions worth a maximum of 100 marks.
-The examination for all the papers is carried out in an online Computer Based Test (CBT) mode where the candidates are shown the questions in a random sequence on a computer screen.
+The examination is 3 hours long, and contains a total of 65 questions worth a maximum of 100 marks.
+The examination for all the papers is carried out in an online Computer Based Test (CBT) mode where the candidates are shown questions in a random sequence on a computer screen.

 The questions consist of some Multiple Choice Questions or MCQs (four answer options out of which only ONE is correct, which has to be chosen).
-Remaining questions may be of Multiple Select Questions or MSQs (four answer options out of which ONE or MORE than ONE is/are correct, hence correct options need to be chosen) and/or Numerical Answer Type questions or NATs (answer is a real number, to be entered via an on-screen keypad and computer mouse).
+The remaining questions may be of Multiple Select Questions or MSQs (four answer options out of which ONE or MORE than ONE is/are correct, hence correct options need to be chosen) and/or Numerical Answer Type questions or NATs (answer is a real number, to be entered via an on-screen keypad and computer mouse).